The Exhilarant Bassoon Incident of 1982

-As I mentioned in my New Year’s post, I once again drew from the Japanese language for my yearly theme.
-Last year I dedicated 2016 to making bold little steps every day towards my goals, making strategic moves forward via overcoming petty fears and doubts.
-This year has been about assessing what being bold in 2016 achieved, and how I can improve on the results.
-This of course means understanding failures, correcting mistakes and re-strategizing successful ventures to be even more successful by making changes to my lifestyle and behavior.
-Thus, my new word for 2017 has been henkou (変更): change, or alteration.
+As I mentioned in my 2017 New Year’s post, I had once again drew from the Japanese language for my yearly theme.
+My new word was henkou (変更): change, or alteration.
 The most profound alteration in one’s life however, is that first moment of real truth when one encounters their future; foreshadowing the arc of their destiny.

 Though I played saxophone when I was young, I was assigned the bassoon one year in junior high school band.
 Having no interest in it I complained to the teacher, but she was adamant.
-I was playing bassoon because it is was a much harder instrument to master and since I had already learnt the saxophone, I was the most qualified in class to learn the bassoon well enough for our eventual year end concert.
+I was playing bassoon because it is was harder instrument than most in the band and since I had already learnt the saxophone, I was the most qualified in class to learn the bassoon well enough for our eventual year end concert.
 So I took it home and started to fiddle around with it.
 Now if you have never heard a bassoon being played for the first time by someone who has never played it, imagine the sound of two ducks trying to strangle each other… while two other ducks nearby also attempt to strangle each other.
-But after a couple of weeks of practice I got my bassoon to sound more like a single duck with laryngitis, so I was off to a good start.
+But after a couple of weeks of practice I got my bassoon to sound more like a single duck trying to strangle itself, so I was off to a good start.

 But then something completely shocking and unexpected happened.
-My teacher then looked at me with what I can only describe as a kind of dejected and/or resigned respect, said nothing, and continued on with the class!
+My teacher then looked at me with a resigned smile, said nothing, and continued on with the class!
 As our class continued I sat there stunned, once again faking my parts quietly, and walked out of the class afterwards with no interaction from the teacher.
 What the hell had happened?
 She had caught me red handed, a robber in the headlights of a cop car caught sneaking off with the diamonds.
 I was fully expected to get the band class equivalent of a Scared Straight talk.
 Later that evening I realized what had really happened, and this realization had an amazing effect on my life, it altered how I saw myself and changed how I thought about music and possibility: a major henkou in my life.

-The Infamous Bassoon Incident of 1982 was a foreshadowing of my now almost 40 years of improvising on the saxophone and percussion as a professional musician: the continuous self-inculcation of that process in both my private and professional studies, as well as live performance, public speaking, and multi-media work.
+The Exhilarant Bassoon Incident of 1982 was a foreshadowing of my now almost 40 years of improvising on the saxophone and percussion as a professional musician: the continuous self-inculcation of that process in both my private and professional studies, as well as live performance, public speaking, and multi-media work.
 I had accidentally learnt that the passionate pursuit of improvisation, in this case to avoid work (!), ended up being the seed of my most passionate work itself.
-The key was the passion: exploration, self-amusement, curiosity, and fun – once put in service to fooling my Gr.
-7 band teacher – could be implemented in service of personal growth, creative development, and self-fulfillment.
+The key was the passion: exploration, self-amusement, curiosity, and fun – put in service to fooling my junior high band teacher – could be implemented in service of personal growth, creative development, and self-fulfillment.
 I improvised for a full school year on the bassoon, unconsciously building valuable creative skills, and passionately exploring self-discovery via a musical instrument.
-From that point on my path was set, and I was able to get a PhD and travel all around the world, and play with famous people, and have fun and so on because I discovered my true gifts (improvisation, creativity studies) on a bassoon in Gr.
-7!
+From that point on my path was set, and I was able to get a PhD and travel all around the world, and so on because I discovered my true gifts (improvisation, ethnomusicology, creativity studies, etc.) on a bassoon in 1982!

 So if you are a non-musician who longs to play the guitar, or studying an instrument but want to have some fun with it outside of your official lessons, or indeed any other kind of musician, then take heart, you don’t have to do things the regular way to have fun and learn at the same time.
 What music lessons CANNOT teach you is the joy and value of exploration, that it is 100% ACCEPTABLE to fool around with a guitar and do nothing else with it, if that is what you enjoy.
 If you want to be a world-class musician, you must study something.
 But NO world class musician ONLY studies.
 They do many other things to become unique, creative performers, and having silly, pointless fun on their instrument is a sure fire way to discover new worlds and new ideas without boundaries.